Epicfied: Book Blogger … and Artist | Life Update … Again

 Life has been crazy and hectic (life update #1).
 I didn’t even cover everything.
 I’m also a full-time student and a full-time visual services specialist.
 I freelance.
 I blog.
 I socialize and game.
 I do … a lot.
 People always wonder how I deal with it, especially on top of mental health and chronic pain.
 Quite frankly, I don’t think I do deal with it.
 That’s part of the problem.
 I push stuff aside and just get shit done … kind of like bottling it up.
 Neither one is healthy.

 March ended and I took a couple weeks of vacation.
 I was excited.
-We were going cross-country (30 hour drive) to the Sacramento area to see Zach’s family for Easter.
+I went to the Sacramento area for Easter.
 It was just … wonderful.
 I loved just relaxing and being mostly unplugged.
-See his younger cousins was amazing (especially to even be able to go to one of their softball games).
-It made us wish we were closer to be more of a part of their lives.
-After a wonderful, drama-free trip, we drove 13 hours up to the Seattle area.
-We fell in love.
-We were only there for the weekend but we knew that’s where we wanted to be.
+After a wonderful, drama-free trip, I drove 13 hours up to the Seattle area.
+I fell in love with the area.
+I was only there for the weekend but I knew that’s where I wanted to be.
 Have you ever gotten an opportunity or a thought and just knew it was right?
 That’s how Seattle was.
-Everything we wanted in a city, everything we wanted in laws.
-Seattle was the first time we had been to an area and said we want to be there NOW, not in 5 or 10 years.
+Being in Seattle was the first time I had been to an area and said I want to be there NOW, not in 5 or 10 years.

 What to expect.